MatheusMagalhaes-dev/MatheusMagalhaes-dev/README.md

 <h1>About me 🙋‍♂️</h1>
 <li>22 years
-<li>I live in são roque, são paulo.
+<li>I live in São Roque, São Paulo.
-<li>study at technology College são Roque 📚.
+<li>study at technology College São Roque 📚.
-<li>I'm from Sao Roque, Sao Paulo.
+<li>I'm from São Roque, São Paulo.
 <li>I like to watch movies and series of and all the nerd culture 🎥.
 <li>I love playing video games 🕹.
 <li>I like metal, rock, rap, pop and many other musical styles 🎸.